Ushapk/Flow_beginner/README.md

 Person : It is a user defined struct that represents an individual's information.
 It has the following fields:

+  'fname' : A field type of String to store the person's frst name.

-  'name' : A field type of String to store the person's name.
+  'lname' : A field type of String to store the person's last name.

   'age' : A field type of UInt to store the person's age.

   'account' : A field type of Address to store the person's blockchain address.
 This is used to uniquely identify individuals in the 'people' mapping.

  addPerson() : This is a public function defined within the contract that allows users to add a new person's information to the 'people' mapping.
-It takes three
+It takes four
-   arguments: 'name','age' and 'account'.
+   arguments: 'fname','lname','age' and 'account'.

 init(): This is the contract's contstructor which is called when the contract is deployed.
 It intializes the contract's people mapping as an empty map.